graalvm/graal-languages-demos/graalpy/graalpy-custom-venv-guide/README.md

 ```

 Make sure to replace the `/path/to/myvenv` with the actual path where you created
-the virtual filesystem on your system.
+the virtual environment on your system.

 ## 6. Next steps